claudioth/obstally/README.md

 ## LED colors
 LED colors depends (of course) on your personal hardware configuration.

-Wie use a green LED to visualise the connection status:
+Wie use a blue LED to visualise the connection status:
 * blinking: not connected, trying to reconnect
 * permanently glowing: connected

-We use for each CAM 2 LEDs with following colors:
+We use for each CAM, 2 LEDs with following colors:
 * red LED for "in program"
 * orange LED for "in preview"